On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Introduction

 Here is an outline of the paper.
-In Section \ref{chap:first} we provide several combinatorical facts that will be used in the sequel.
+In Section \ref{chap:first} we provide several preliminary facts that will be used in the sequel.
 In Section \ref{chap:line} we investigate sensors on the line.
-We show that the expected $a-$total movement of algorithm $MV_1\left(n,\frac{1}{n}\right)$ is

-when $a$ is an even natural number.
-Further, we analyze the expected minimal $a-$total movement near the interference distances $s=v=\frac{1}{n}.$ In Section \ref{chap:higher} we investigate sensors in the higher dimensions.
+In Section \ref{chap:higher} we investigate sensors in the higher dimensions.
+Section \ref{sec:sim} deals with the simulation results of our Algorithms (\ref{alg_one}-\ref{alg_interference}).